Organisation of the Polish Nation – Polish League: Ideology

-The Organisation of the Polish Nation – Polish League describes itself as a patriotic and Christian grouping of a social and national character, and claims strict adherence to the teachings of the Catholic Church and the Catholic social teaching.
-It sets as its main objective the defence of the national identity of the homeland.
-It brings together activists from Poland and abroad.
-The party supports and proposed additional funding for Catholic media such as Radio Maryja, praises the Polish interwar Sanacja regime and advocates constitutional reforms based on the 1935 Polish constitution, and supports additional vetting laws against former communist officials (known as lustration) and stressed the need to fight anti-Polonism abroad.
-The party is also considered to be a representative of the National Democracy movement, known as endecja or neo-endecja.
+The Organisation of the Polish Nation – Polish League described itself as a patriotic and Christian grouping of a social and national character, and claimed strict adherence to the teachings of the Catholic Church and the Catholic social teaching.
+It set the defence of the national identity of Poland as its main objective.
+It brought together activists from Poland and abroad.
+The party supported and proposed additional funding for Catholic media such as Radio Maryja, praised the Polish interwar Sanacja regime and advocated constitutional reforms based on the 1935 Polish constitution, supported additional vetting laws against former communist officials (known as lustration), and stressed the need to fight anti-Polonism abroad.
+The party was also considered to be a representative of the National Democracy movement, known as endecja or neo-endecja.

-The party believes that state ownership in strategic sectors must be maintained and protected by adopting a package of laws guaranteeing state control over strategic sectors of the economy.
-It also calls for nationalised agriculture, and proposes a protectionist package that would protect Polish farmers from competitive markets.
-The party also wants to introduce a law that would prohibit the sale of Polish land to foreign legal persons and organisations.
-The party is critical of the free market and capitalism with powerful private sector, believing that the free market sees "the human being as an object, a necessary factor for economic effects" and promotes "the consumerist treatment of the world, the disregard for the natural needs of man and the materialistic conception of reality".
-The party is also opposed to abortion on demand.
+The party believed that state ownership in strategic sectors was to be maintained and protected by adopting a package of laws guaranteeing state control over strategic sectors of the economy.
+It called for nationalised agriculture, and proposed a protectionist package that would protect Polish farmers from competitive markets.
+The party also wanted to introduce a law that would prohibit the sale of Polish land to foreign legal persons and organisations.
+The party was critical of the free market and capitalism with powerful private sector, believing that the free market sees "the human being as an object, a necessary factor for economic effects" and promotes "the consumerist treatment of the world, the disregard for the natural needs of man and the materialistic conception of reality".
+The party was opposed to abortion on demand.

-The main priority of the party is representing the interests of Polish diaspora; it argued that the Polish disapora is marginalised and ignored in Poland.
-The party stressed the need to prevent the Polish communities abroad from disappearing due to assimilation, describing the erosion of national consciousness and Polish patriotism amongst Polish diaspora as "alarming".
-The Organisation of the Polish Nation – Polish League proposed a program of "revival of national consciousness" that would establish close cooperation and flow on information between the Polish state and Polish diasporas.
+The main priority of the party was representing the interests of Polish diaspora; it argued that the Polish disapora is marginalised and ignored in Poland.
+The party stressed the need to prevent the Polish communities abroad from disappearing due to assimilation, and described the erosion of national consciousness and Polish patriotism amongst Polish diaspora as "alarming".
+The Organisation of the Polish Nation – Polish League proposed a program of "revival of national consciousness" to establish close cooperation and flow of information between the Polish state and Polish diasporas.
 The party proposed founding state-funded youth organisations abroad, together with projects that would promote Polish literature and education.
 The core proposal of the party in this area was an establishment of a media outlet for Polish diaspora which would include a newspaper, radio and a television station that would allow Poles abroad to have easily available Polish media.

 Party program

-The party's programme postulates include:
+The party's programme postulates included: